IdkDwij/Termithon/README.md

 Install [Python](https://python.org) and [Visual Studio Code](https://code.visualstudio.com) (ONLY FOR PYPROMPT DEVELOPMENT)

-STABLE VERSIONS (CURRENTLY ON 1.5.1)
+STABLE VERSIONS (CURRENTLY ON 1.6)

 _________________________________________________________

 Download the binary in the Releases tab.
 Nothing else.
-(PYVIM, PYINSTALLER DO REQUIRE PYTHON)
+(PYVIM AND PYINSTALLER REQUIRE PYTHON)

 For stable builds: download the binary or the setup from the 'Releases' tab.